Eligibility for EOPS Services

 - And much more!

-- Be a resident of California, as
+- Be a resident of California, or AB540 designated.

 - Be educationally disadvantaged